gopika-010/Secure-mysql-authentication/README.md

 ●Database: MySQL

 ●Libraries:
-    ● cryptography - for encryption and decryption
-    ● mysql-connector-python - to connect to MySQL from python

-●Libraries:

-○cryptography – for encryption and decryption
+○ cryptography – for encryption and decryption

-mysql-connector-python – to connect to MySQL from Python
+○ mysql-connector-python – to connect to MySQL from Python

 **Project Folder Structure:**